 A crafty playmaker from a famous rugby family who brought moments of brilliance to the Canterbury-Bankstown Bulldogs during his NRL tenure.

-Lachlan Lewis, born in 1996, carried a weighty surname into the NRL as the grandson of league immortal Wally Lewis.
-His own path was forged at the Canterbury-Bankstown Bulldogs, where he debuted in 2018.
-A halfback or five-eighth known for a thoughtful kicking game and solid defensive work, Lewis provided stability and occasional flashes of individual genius, including a memorable 40-metre field goal in 2020.
-His time at the Bulldogs was a mix of promise and challenge, navigating the pressures of a rebuilding club and the inevitable comparisons to his legendary relative.
-His career trajectory highlights the unique pressures faced by second-generation athletes in Australia's most intense sporting arenas.
+Lachlan Lewis, grandson of league immortal Wally Lewis, debuted for the Canterbury-Bankstown Bulldogs in 2018.
+Playing halfback or five-eighth, he showed a thoughtful kicking game and solid defensive work.
+His highlights included a memorable 40-metre field goal in 2020.
+Lewis's time at the Bulldogs mixed promise with challenge, as he navigated a rebuilding club and constant comparisons to his famous relative.
+His career underscores the unique pressures second-generation athletes face in Australia's most intense sporting arenas.

 1981–1996